Haley Anderson

-Haley Danita Anderson (born November 20, 1991) is an American competitive swimmer who is an Olympic silver medalist.
-She placed second in the 10-kilometer open water event at the 2012 Summer Olympics.
+Haley Danita Anderson (born November 20, 1991) is an American competitive swimmer, who competed for the University of Southern California, and is an Olympic silver medalist.
+She placed second in the 10-kilometer open water event at the 2012 Summer Olympics, and later competed in the event in the 2016, and 2020 Olympics.

-Personal
+Early life

+Anderson was born November 20, 1991 in Santa Clara, California to mother Colette, a former collegiate swimmer, and father Randy Anderson.
+She attended Granite Bay High School in greater Sacramento, graduating in 2009.
+By the age of six, Anderson, and her one-year older sister Alyssa swam for a recreational swim program at a Livermore, California club coached by Dianne Masluk.
+Anderson's sister Jordan also competed in swimming.
+During her later high school years, Haley swam for the strong program at the Sierra Marlins Swim Club in Folsom, California under Marlins Coach one-time CEO and Jeff Pearson.
+Coach Pearson was a supporter of distance and open water swimming, provided open water training for a few of his Marlin swimmers, and participated in several open water events himself.

-Anderson's older sister, Alyssa, was a swimmer at Arizona.
+Anderson's sister, Alyssa, was an All American swimmer at Arizona.
 Both sisters competed at the 2009 World Aquatics Championships.

+University of Southern California

-Anderson attended the University of Southern California, where she swam for the USC Trojans swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 2010 to 2013.
+Anderson attended the University of Southern California, where she swam for the USC Trojans swimming and diving team in National Collegiate Athletic Association (NCAA) competition from the Fall of 2009 to 2013 under Head Coach Dave Salo.
+Around her Junior years at USC, she captured her first NCAA title in the 500-yard freestyle, with a school record time of 4:34.84 and served as a Co-captain in her Senior year.
+At USC, she held school records in the 1650, 1000, and 500-yard freestyle events.
+She received honors as an All American eight times, and captured five titles in her collegiate conference.
+Anderson also swam with the Trojan Swim Club, associated with USC.

-Career
+Swim career

 At the 2009 Junior Pan Pacific Championships, Anderson placed first in the 800-meter and 1,500-meter freestyle events.

 At the 2009 USA Nationals and World Championship Trials, Anderson placed second in the 800-meter freestyle in 8:31.66, earning a place to compete at the 2009 World Aquatics Championships in Rome.
 At the World Championships, Anderson placed 28th in the 800-meter freestyle (8:45.91) and ninth in the 1,500-meter freestyle (16:20.62).

 In June 2012, Anderson qualified for the 2012 Summer Olympics by placing first at the FINA Olympic Marathon Swim Qualifier in Setubal in the 10-kilometer open water event.
 Anderson later competed at the 2012 United States Olympic Trials in the hopes of also competing in the pool but narrowly missed the team by finishing third in the 800-meter freestyle.
 She also competed in the 400-meter individual medley and placed eighth in the final.